 Sopian et al. (2000) introduced the first multiple pass concept for the air-cooled PVT systems suitable for drying system.
 The double-pass flow enhanced cooling of the photovoltaic cells and thus increasing the efficiency of the systems.
 The PVT collector with CPC and fins has better performance compared to others.
-The characteristics of the collector are measured at solar radiation level of 700 W/m and airflow rate at 0.1 kg/s with inlet temperature ranging from 30°C to 54°C. Thermal efficiency of the system is in the range of 48% to 63.6% with air temperature output of $35.5^{\circ}$ C to $58^{\circ}$ C. [1]
+The characteristics of the collector are measured at solar radiation level of 700 W/m2 and airflow rate at 0.1 kg/s with inlet temperature ranging from 30°C to 54°C. Thermal efficiency of the system is in the range of 48% to 63.6% with air temperature output of 35.5° C to 58° C. [1]